aws-samples/aws-proton-cloudformation-sample-templates/loadbalanced-fargate-svc/README.md

   --source s3="{bucket=proton-cli-templates-${account_id},key=env-template.tar.gz}"
 ```

-Wait for the environment template version to be successfully registered:
+Wait for the environment template version to be successfully registered.
+Use this command to check for registration status:

 ```
-aws proton wait environment-template-registration-complete \
+aws proton get-environment-template \
   --region us-west-2 \
   --template-name "public-vpc" \
   --major-version "1" \